AdobeDocs/experience-manager-cloud-service.it-IT/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Continua il tuo percorso AEM headless rivedendo il documento successivo [Come mettere tutto insieme - La tua app e il tuo contenuto in AEM headless](put-it-all-together.md) dove acquisire familiarità con le nozioni di base e gli strumenti dell&#39;architettura AEM necessari per mettere insieme l&#39;applicazione.
+Continua il tuo percorso AEM headless rivedendo il documento successivo [Come mettere tutto insieme - La tua app e il tuo contenuto in AEM headless](put-it-all-together.md) dove acquisire familiarità con le nozioni di base e gli strumenti dell’architettura AEM necessari per mettere insieme l’applicazione.

 ## Risorse aggiuntive {#additional-resources}